Skip to main content

 • Number of patents: 440

 At the end of November 2023, the SNSF published the call for proposals for NCCR Series 6 on behalf of the federal government.
-The decisions should be available by the end of 2026.
+In January 2026, the head of the EAER decided to launch 6 new NCCRs, which will commence in the spring of 2026.

 NCCRs series at a glance